-The band has loved being invited to play at the Mathew street festival for the past few years.
+The band has loved being invited to play at the Mathew Street Festival for the past few years.
 In 1972, Yanni found further success when he wrote and sang the theme tune to the long running TV show Candid Camera.
-Yanni has a wealth of experience spanning more than 40 years and contributes a genuine, reminiscent quality to the sound of The Legends.
+He has a wealth of experience spanning more than 40 years and contributed a genuine, reminiscent quality to the sound of The Legends.

 Allen: (Bass / vocals) has enjoyed playing guitar at venues in the UK and abroad, supporting The Wurzels, The Searchers and The Fortunes to name but a few.
 He especially enjoyed performing at the Butlins Festivals in the 60s and loves working the cruise ships.
 He began playing guitar when he was eleven years old, reaching an accomplished level of ability, evident when he made the seamless switch from rhythm to bass guitar on joining the band.
 He says not many bass players like the Hoffner bass but he wouldn’t want to play anything else.
 Allen has an impressive, creative talent and uses this to reproduce the authentic 60s sound for the band.

-Dave: (Drums) Dave started playing drums at 15 going to the same tutor as Mick Avery of the Kinks, In the 60s he formed a band called the Zodiacs playing venues all over the country even performing on the Hit TV show Ready Steady Go where they supported bands including Cliff Bennett and the Rebel Rousers.
+Dave: (Drums) Dave started playing drums at 15 going to the same tutor as Mick Avery of the Kinks.
+He formed a band called The Zodiacs playing venues all over the country even performing on the Hit TV show Ready Steady Go where they supported bands including Cliff Bennett and the Rebel Rousers.
 In 1967 the band split.

-Graham: Guitar and vocals, Well it would be easier to say Graham has been there done that and got the T-shirt, which is pretty true.
+Graham: (Guitar and vocals) Well it would be easier to say Graham has been there done that and got the T-shirt, which is pretty true.
 Graham started gigging in 1970 when he was just 16.
 In 1979 he moved to Preston and formed the band Cavern with Gary Gibson.
 So as you can see Graham brings a wealth of experience and knowledge and always looks forward to playing the sixties stuff as it should be done.

 They even had a minor hit with “No Reason To Cry”.
 In the mid eighties Graham became a Mindbender working with Wayne Fontana where he stayed till 1987 when Eric Haydock was putting a band together to re create the hits of the Hollies.
 His high harmonies were ideal.
-This carried on till 2004 when a new 60’s group formed to celebrate 40 years of 60’s music.
+This carried on till 2004 when a new group formed to celebrate 40 years of 60’s music.
 The line up was Mick Avery (Kinks), Chip Hawks (Tremeloes), Eric Haydock (The Hollies), Telecaster Ted Tomlin (Love Affair) and of course Graham.

-The Mersey Legends have enjoyed being invited to perform at International Beatles Week for the past few years.
-Each band member contributes many years of experience and professionalism and the band continues to impress and is always in demand.
+The group enjoyed being invited to perform at International Beatles Week for a number of years.
+Each band member contributed many years of experience and professionalism and the band continued to impress and was always in demand.
 You will find further information about this band and their plans on the Spot On Entertainment website.
 All venues and clients are welcome to contact us now to pre-book events.